RobCranfill/MIDI-bit/README.md

   otherwise it's RUN MODE.
   * boot.py will set the Feather's flash memory to "READ ONLY" if in DEV MODE.
   See [adafruit.com](https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage) for more info.
   * This means in RUN MODE, the default, the CircuitPython code can write to the flash, and can update the accumulated practice time.
-    In DEV MODE, we can edit the files on the flash drive, and update the code - but the running code cannot update the stored practice time.
+    In DEV MODE, we can edit the files on the flash drive via the USB C connector, and update the code - but the running code cannot update the stored practice time.
     This is OK since that would be just garbage, 'testing' numbers anyway.
   * Once we start running 'code'.py', if RUN MODE we set the NeoPixel to red (Red == Run), otherwise set it to green.

+* Keyboard control sequences!
+  * If you play the intro to Beethoven's 5th, it will force an immediate write of the session data!
+    * That's fourth octave (just above middle C) G G G Eb F F F D; the tempo doesn't matter.

 # Hardware Requirements for this project
 * Adafruit "RP2040 with USB A Host" (Adafruit part number 5723)
 * Adafruit 0.91" OLED Display (P/N 4440)
   * TODO: Replace with something bigger, color?
-* Power supply - wall wart or lithium battery?
+* Power supply - wall wart or lipo battery?
   * Going to need to be plugged in, either to wall or USB power from keyboard.
   *  TODO: Power from Roland USB A port seems problematic.
+Why?
-* Use the BOOT button for user input.
+* Use the BOOT button for user input?
   * Is just one button enough?
-* <b>or...</b> Use keyboard key sequences for control?
-COOL! :-)

 # Software Requirements